 Myanmar Refugee Appeal

-World Vision is working on the ground in Bangladesh to provide emergency food, water and sanitation, and protection to refugee families.
+World Vision is working on the ground in Bangladesh to provide emergency food, water sanitation, and protection.

 Many families still desperately need assistance.
 We urgently need your help to reach them.

 One year after arriving in Bangladesh, 890,000 children and adults are still living in limbo in the world’s largest refugee camp.